n02901125/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-Documentation of James' work is placed here.
+Initial Progress Report of the Project